thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Implementations

-> Thibault: add github link once open

-This draft has a couple of implementations
+This draft has a couple of [implementations](https://github.com/cloudflareresearch/web-bot-auth)

 Clients: